-A student in a nursing program is permitted to continue his or her enrollment in the program after receiving a failing grade in one nursing and/or required courses.
-Nursing courses are those with an NUR or PNR course code prefix; required courses are anatomy and physiology, nutrition, general biology, microbiology, and mathematics (MAT101).
-The specific information for achieving a passing grade is defined in the course syllabus.
-The course grading requirements are reviewed with students at the beginning of each term and are visible to the students at all times.
-A second failure to successfully complete a nursing and/or a required course will result in dismissal from the program except in cases of an approved waiver as outlined below.
+A student in a nursing program is permitted to continue his or her enrollment in the program after earning one failing grade in a nursing and/or required science course.
+Nursing courses are those with an NUR or PNR course code prefix; required science courses are anatomy and physiology, nutrition, general biology, and microbiology.
+Failure is defined as achieving less than a cumulative grade of 78% score on the key graded assessments.
+The key graded assessments for each course are identified in the course syllabus.
+A second failure to successfully complete a nursing course will result in dismissal from the program.
+If a student has had one prior course failure in a nursing or required science course and then is unsuccessful in achieving a passing grade for their final term Capstone course, the student may be provided one additional attempt to successfully pass the Capstone course.
+If the student is not successful in achieving a passing grade on the second attempt of the Capstone course the student will be dismissed from the program.